-10.3 Using KNetworkManager
+10.4 Using KNetworkManager

-In KDE, the NetworkManager can be controlled with the KNetworkManager applet.
-The KNetworkManager applet should start automatically with the desktop environment an is shown as an icon in the system tray.
+In KDE, NetworkManager can be controlled with one or more KNetworkManager applets.
+If the network is set up for NetworkManager control, the applets usually start automatically with the desktop environment and are shown as icons in the system tray.